bchu/bchu.github.io/source/_posts/2015-04-20-dont-become-proficient-become-comfortable.markdown

 published: false
 layout: post
 comments: true
-date: 2013-10-29 02:07
+date: 2015-04-20 10:07
 categories:
-title: "Don't Become Proficient.
-Become Comfortable"
+title: "Don't Become Proficient, Become Comfortable"
-description: "When you're learning a new technology, the right goal is becoming comfortable with it, not proficient in it."
+description: "When you're learning something new, the right goal is becoming comfortable with it, not proficient in it."
 ---

 When you're learning something new, be it web development, mobile development, or something else, you shouldn't immediately set a goal of being proficient.
 Set a goal of being comfortable.